Daemon Mode

 doneDetaching

-Ctrl+Shift+Dor Command Palette → "Detach" or File → Detach Session- Detach: Client exits, server keeps running
+Ctrl+Shift+Dor Command Palette → "Detach" or File → Detach- Detach: Client exits, daemon keeps running

 - Quit (